toukohan/bug-tracker/readme.md

 A simple issue tracking tool to manage attention and workload depending on user roles.

-## Current version
+# Current version

+## (1.03)

+Added ability to add and remove departments for users.

+Created a team property for users, which doesn't have any functionality.

+Added "created by" and "assigned to" sections of issues on the dashboard.
+Fixed new sorting functionality to dashboard.

+Added ability to assign issues for users and to open/close them.

+Tinkered with some of the css.
+Different visual for closed issues.

+Separated some of the routing to different files.

+(1.02)
-(1.02) Managed to make the issue sorting functional.
+Managed to make the issue sorting functional.
 Issues are now searched based on user departments (only on issues view).

 User roles can now be edited by admin.